christophhagen/BinaryCodable/README.md

 One very popular alternative for binary data are Google's [Protocol Buffers](https://developers.google.com/protocol-buffers), which offer broad support across different platforms and programming languages.
 But they don't support Swift's `Codable` protocol, and thus require manual message definitions, the Protobuf compiler, and a lot of copying between data structures during encoding and decoding.

 So if you're looking for a decently efficient binary encoder in a pure Swift project, then `BinaryCodable` may be right for you.
 Simply make your `struct`s (or classes!) conform to `Codable`, and `BinaryCodable` does the rest!

-The [message format](#binary-format) is similar to that of `Protocol Buffers` (with some additions to support more types).
-It is possible to create [limited compatibility](#protocol-buffer-compatibility) between the two formats to exchange data with systems that don't support Swift.

 ### Alternatives